dilaraaozcan/java-baslangic/mini-projeler/QuadraticEquationSolver/README.md

-# 📐 Quadratic Equation Solver (Java)
+# 📐 Quadratic Equation Solver — Java Console Application

-Bu proje, Java kullanılarak ikinci dereceden denklemlerin köklerini hesaplayan konsol tabanlı bir uygulamadır.

-Program, kullanıcıdan alınan katsayılara (a, b, c) göre denklemin türünü analiz eder ve uygun çözüm yöntemini uygular.
-Lineer denklemler, reel kökler ve karmaşık kökler durumları ayrı ayrı ele alınmıştır.
+This project is a **console-based Java application** that calculates the roots of quadratic equations.
+Based on the coefficients provided by the user (`a`, `b`, `c`), the program analyzes the equation type and applies the appropriate solution method.

+Linear equations, real roots, and complex roots are all handled explicitly.

 ---

-## 🔍 Çözülen Denklem
+## 🔍 Solved Equation

 ax² + bx + c = 0

 ---

-## ⚙️ Programın Özellikleri
+## ⚙️ Program Features

-- a = 0 durumunda denklemi otomatik olarak **birinci dereceden** denklem olarak ele alır
-- Çözüm yok, tek çözüm veya sonsuz çözüm durumlarını ayırt eder
+- Automatically treats the equation as **linear** when `a = 0`
+- Distinguishes between:
+  - No solution
+  - One solution
+  - Infinite solutions
-- Diskriminant (Δ) hesaplar
+- Calculates the discriminant (Δ)
+- Handles all discriminant cases:
-- Δ > 0 → İki reel kök
+  - Δ > 0 → Two real roots
-- Δ = 0 → Çift katlı kök
+  - Δ = 0 → One repeated real root
-- Δ < 0 → Karmaşık kökler (reel + sanal kısım)
+  - Δ < 0 → Complex roots (real + imaginary parts)
-- Sonuçları okunabilir formatta ekrana yazdırır
+- Displays results in a clear and readable format

 ---

-## 🧠 Kullanılan Kavramlar
+## 🧠 Java Concepts Practiced

-- Koşullu ifadeler (if-else)
+- Conditional logic (`if–else`)
-- Matematiksel formüller
+- Mathematical formulas
-- Diskriminant (Delta) analizi
+- Discriminant (Delta) analysis
-- Karmaşık sayıların hesaplanması
-- Kullanıcıdan veri alma (Scanner)
-- Ondalıklı sayı formatlama
+- Complex number calculations
+- User input handling with `Scanner`
+- Decimal number formatting

 ---

-## 🛠️ Teknolojiler
+## 🛠️ Technologies Used

 - Java
-- java.util.Scanner
+- `java.util.Scanner`
-- Math.sqrt()
+- `Math.sqrt()`

 ---

-## ▶️ Programın Çalışma Adımları
+## ▶️ Program Flow

-1. Kullanıcıdan a, b ve c katsayıları alınır
-2. Denklem türü kontrol edilir
-3. Delta hesaplanır
-4. Denklem durumuna göre kökler hesaplanır
-5. Sonuçlar ekrana yazdırılır
+1. The user enters coefficients `a`, `b`, and `c`
+2. The program determines the equation type
+3. The discriminant (Δ) is calculated
+4. Roots are computed based on the equation case
+5. Results are printed to the console

 ---

-## 📌 Örnek Çıktı
+## 📌 Sample Output

-İkinci dereceden denklemin katsayılarını girin:
+Enter coefficients of the quadratic equation:
 1  -3  2

 Delta: 1
-İki reel kök var:
+Two real roots found:
 x1: 2.00
 x2: 1.00

 ---

-## 🎯 Projenin Amacı
+## 🎯 Project Purpose

-Bu proje, temel matematiksel problemlerin Java ile nasıl çözülebileceğini öğrenmek ve algoritmik düşünme becerisini geliştirmek amacıyla hazırlanmıştır.
+This project was developed to demonstrate how fundamental mathematical problems can be solved using Java while improving algorithmic thinking and decision-making skills.

 ---

-📌 Geliştirme sürecinde daha profesyonel matematiksel ve algoritmik projeler eklenmesi hedeflenmektedir.
+📌 More advanced mathematical and algorithmic projects are planned to be added as part of the learning process.